Afghan stuffed flatbreads filled with spiced potato, pan-fried until crisp and served with a tangy yoghurt-dill sauce.

 - ½ tsp salt

-- ½ tsp olive oil
+- ½ tbsp olive oil

-- 1 large potato
+- 1 large potato about 200 g, boiled and mashed

 - ¼ cup scallions chopped